JuliaGraphics/Luxor.jl/docs/src/howto/createdrawings.md

 ### Using Jupyter notebooks (IJulia and Interact)

-Currently, you should use an in-memory SVG drawing to display graphics if you're using Interact.jl.
-This example provides an HSB color widget.
+This example uses Interact.jl to provide an HSB color widget.

+!!! note

+    Interact.jl may be obsolete by the time you read this.

 ```julia
 using Interact, Colors, Luxor